kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 #### Things to try:
 * ~~Try and optimize over different kinds of neural network architectures~~
-* Try XGBoost and SVMs (with HOG features) and compare results to CNN
+* Try XGBoost and SVMs (with HOG/SIFT features) and compare results to CNN
-* Explore stacking with different classifers
+* Explore stacking with different classifier (hopefully XGBoost and SVMs will have low correlation with the CNNs)
 * Try to do psuedo-labelling on the test set to create more training data
 * Try expanding number of samples by implementing [Data augmentation by pairing samples for images classification](https://arxiv.org/pdf/1801.02929.pdf)